Digital self: 5 steps to a better online reputation!

 What can one find out about me on google and similar search engines?
 The first thing to do in order to answer this question is to sign out of your Google account (if you have one).
 Google provides personalised search result that match your profile.
 In order therefore not to falsify the search result, log yourself out.

-Now search for your first and surname in speechmarks, outside of the speechmarks you can add more specific information such as "Max Mustermann" Vienna.
+Now search for your first and surname in quotation marks, outside of the quotation marks you can add more specific information such as "Max Mustermann" Vienna.
 Then make a list of all accounts, social networks and communities where information about you appears.

 Tip: Concentrate on the search results on the first page - 93 percent of searchers focus on the first 10 search results.